 Exploring exposure further we need to look at some technical aspects of the process.
 First is the basic concept of 18% reflectivity , which represents middle gray or a perceived brightness value halfway between white and black.
 Immediately we have a number of issues to deal with.
 Why wouldn't middle gray be 50%?
 The simplest explanation is that we are dealing the human perception of middle gray which is logarithmic rather than linear.
 This translates to the concept used for over a hundred years to make meters for assessing photographic exposure.
-This is more complex than it would seem, but getting into the dirt would just make your head hurt so the simple take away is best.
+This is more complex than it would seem, so the simple take away is best.

 There are a few ways to overcome the inconsistencies.
 First you need to be sure the camera meter is seeing a reasonably accurate target area for making a decision.
 This usually means excluding radically different reflective areas such as bright skies.
 Then you compensate by increasing your exposure to adjust for the meter error.
 An easier method is to use an actual gray card rather than the average meter reading from the camera, but still remembering to factor in any errors in the way your camera reads exposure.
 This means some testing is required.